1fatgmc/HandCab/README.md

 ## Change Log

+### v0.15
+- UI improvements for the Throttle Pot (temporary) recalibration

 ### v0.14
 - Added dynamic (temporary) recalibration of the Reverser and Brake pots to the *92 menu
-- Added dynamic (temporary) recalibration of the 8 throttle pots to the *94 menu
+- Added dynamic (temporary) recalibration of the 8 throttle pot notches to the *94 menu

 ### v0.13
 - automated fix the latest versions of the ESP32 Board Library (3.0.0 and later) having renamed an attribute.
 The code now automatically adjusts for this.